 - What genotypes are compatible for marriage?

 I will try as much as possible to answer many of them on the frequently asked question tab.
-So if these are what you want to read, click on this link to go straight to the F&Q. But for this article, I shall be writing in-depth on the three options for AS and AS genotype couples to get married and bear healthy kids without the fear of sickle cell.
+But for this article, I shall be writing in-depth on the three options for AS and AS genotype couples to get married and bear healthy kids without the fear of sickle cell.

 Ignorance is not an excuse; SAY NO TO SICKLE CELL!